-There are two approaches of setting up Vilfo router with Proton VPN:
+There are two approaches of setting up a Vilfo router with Proton VPN:

-During the set up of the Vilfo router your will see a VPN provider section.
-There you will be able to select the VPN provider you want to configure on to your router.
-Please select Proton VPN and if you do not find it in the first page, scroll down till you see our logo.
+1. During the set up of the Vilfo router you’ll see a VPN provider section where you can select the VPN provider you want to configure on your router.
+Scroll down until you see Proton VPN and select it.

-If you skipped the VPN configuration on the set up page of the Vilfo router, you can go to your dashboard menu and find VPN Providers tab then click on it.
+If you skipped the VPN configuration on the set up page of the Vilfo router:

-Now on the available providers list, find ProtonVPN and click on Install button.
+2. On the available providers list, find ProtonVPN and click the Install button.